jinchizhong/rack-cgi/README.md

     use Rack::CGI, match1 => deal1, match2 => deal2, match3 => deal3 ...

-`match` can not Rack::CGI::Executable or Regexp.
+`match` can be Rack::CGI::Executable or Regexp.
-Rack::CGI::Executable means script file with '+x' property.
+Rack::CGI::Executable match all script that is executable.
-Regexp will try to match scriptname.
+Regexp will try to match script full path.

 If none rules match, Rack::CGI will do nothing.
-Such as if you spacial Rack::CGI::Executable => "", and your file do not have a '+x' property, Rack::CGI will not tell you file cannot executable, but just skiped.
+Such as if you spacial Rack::CGI::Executable => "", and your file is not executable, Rack::CGI will not tell you file cannot executable, but just skiped.

-`deal` can be `nil`, "", `path_to_application`.
+`deal` can be `nil`, `""`, `path_to_application`.
-If you special `nil`, nothing will happened.
+If you special `nil`, nothing will happened, as if not matched.
-If you special "", script will be runned directly.
+If you special `""`, script will be launched directly.
+Ensure script is executable.
 If you special `path_to_application`, application will be launched with script name.

 TODO